How Controlled Burns Work

 Five hundred thousand people live in the Pinelands, jammed in among the trees of a forest that some have described as a conflagration waiting to happen, a fire that could make the record books as the worst wildfire in modern U.S. history.
 The scenario described above isn't unlikely; it's the prediction of many experts.

-One of the suggested means of preventing such a catastrophe is completely counterintuitive — fight fire with fire.
+One of the suggested means to prevent forest fires is to fight fire with fire.
 Some people are already doing it.
-One landowner in the Pinelands, for instance, burns roughly 1,000 acres (405 hectares) every year in his attempt to forestall a potential apocalypse [source: Dickman].
+One landowner in the Pinelands, for instance, burned roughly 1,000 acres (405 hectares) every year in his attempt to forestall a potential apocalypse [source: Dickman].

 But how can lighting small fires prevent bigger ones?